PATH – LeaseUp

 We took a cue from PATH’s colorful branding and created a sub brand that felt both playful and techy.
 With the goal of quickly grabbing our audience’s attention, we developed an illustration and animation style that’s engaging and something you wouldn’t necessarily expect from a housing initiative.
 For renters, landlords, and the general public alike, this is a brand that felt accessible, and a program that anyone would feel good about being a participant in.
 Taking a cue from Silicon Valley philosophers, the idea was to create something simple, unique, and forward-thinking.

-The Lease Up sub-brand was crafted to work in harmony with the larger PATH identity, creating ownership and uniqueness at the same time.
+The Lease Up sub-brand was evolved based on the work of Momentum Solutions Team, and was crafted to work in harmony with the larger PATH identity to create ownership and uniqueness at the same time.

 Here’s why property owners prefer LeaseUp